Meaningful Reading- The Tudor approach to the teaching of reading

-The teaching staff are also receving training about the provision of high quality reading in their classes.
+The teaching staff are also receiving training about the provision of high quality reading in their classes.
 The school has also accessed specialist support to help us to further build upon the recent progress in phonics.
 We will keep you updated about the impact of this.

 Other strategies that are clearly making a difference include the year 2 reading drive.
 The classes are opened early to allow children and adults to share the enjoyment of reading every day.
 Feedback has been overwhelmingly positive.

-Helen Evans, mother of Louis in 2A says:
+Helen Evans, mother of Louis says:

 'I love the reading in the mornings.
-He's moving up in his book levels and the opportunity to read evry day in the morning together in school is the best idea ever... it is brilliant!'
+He's moving up in his book levels and the opportunity to read every day in the morning together in school is the best idea ever... it is brilliant!'

-Our first set of teaching tips can be downloaded using the link below.
+A word document with the key question types can be downloaded using the link below.